outdreamer/build-a-cure-1/docs/system_analysis.md

 			  & doesnt violate standard & conceptual operations that hold in the original rule set, but if its abstracted at all, other rules can apply:
 			  - when you change "doctor" to "x", then personal interaction rules dont apply because x could be a machine

+			- however there are filters that apply for:

+				- an insight:
+					- it must explain the rule interaction accurately

+				- an insight to be part of an insight path:
+					- it must contribute to the explanation of how an origin object of a possible route in the rule set gets to its target object
+						- for trees, the routes go in one direction, so it's a clear matter of:
+						  "explain how the top node gets to the bottom node, which this insight interacts with"
+						- for other structures like networks, it may be a more complex route from start to finish of any given path in the network

+				- ideally each insight would contribute more than other insights considered, so there should be a "best-fit" insight path composed of the "best-fitting" insights, as well as a stack of other explanatory insight paths, such as an "abstract" insight path composed entirely of abstract insights, containing no specific information except core-function versions of objects & functions, for example the abstract core-function decomposition of "machine" may be any of these depending on context like intent:
+					  	- information-storage unit (intent="store")
+					  	- operation-executor unit (intent="run_tasks")
+					  	- experience unit (intent="entertainment")
+					  	- communication unit (intent="interact")
+					so the insights containing "machine" would be considered abstract if they had this replacement done

+				- the full stack of insight paths can include:
+					- an abstract insight path
+					- a best-fit insight path
+					- a most-efficient insight path
+					- a most-reusable insight path (has objects in common with many other systems)

 		Then you could apply the generated insight paths from a rule set to a new system's rule set with similar dynamics, as determined by the number of matching insights in the new rule set.